Your roof is such an essential element of your home, so protecting and keeping it in good condition is a must.

 Removing an old roof can cost from $1 to $5 per square foot.
 The price for the completion of the job averages $1,000 to $1,500.
 You’ll find that some contractors charge on an hourly basis, which can range from $1,000 to $10,000.
 It all depends on what kind of repairs or reinforcements are required.

-Although doing it yourself can save you about 1000 bucks, professionals can complete the job both efficiently and safely.
+Although doing it yourself can save you a few bucks, professionals can complete the job both efficiently and safely.